 24. Know when to part ways

 Unfortunately, not everyone will be suited to work at your organization.
 While it is the last resort, you need to give them opportunities until you establish clearly that there is not much that you can do.
-If you feel that someone is not able to produce results at all, it may be wise to agree that it is because they don’t feel a part of it anymore or their values are in violation of what your business is.
+If you feel that someone is not able to produce results at all, it may be wise to part ways before they can affect overall employee performance.
 But ensure that you invest proper time and effort to make your employee stay.

 26. Review hiring procedures